Which are the best-selling gay erotic fiction stories?

 Gay erotica or M/M?

-Also, most erotic fiction that’s published about man-on-man action is written by women for women – this genre is described as M/M or MM fiction.
+Most erotic fiction that’s published about man-on-man action is actually written by women for women – this genre is described as M/M or MM fiction.

 Got a story to tell?
 We want to read your erotic fiction!